99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Provisioned mode (default): specify the r/w per second you need to plan your capacity beforehand, you pay for what is going to be provisioned
   - RCU read capacity units: represent one strongly consistent read per second or 2 eventually consistent read per second, for an item up to 4KB
     - read eventually consistently: if we read right after a write data could be old cuz it hasn't replicated you from the copy we are reading from
-    - read strongly consistently: read the data correctly for sure, uses TWICE the RCUs
+    - Eventually consistanc consume Half the RCUs, divide by 2
     ex: 10 strongly consistent reads per second with item 4KB = 10RCUs
     ex: 16 eventually consistent read per second with item size 12KB = (16/2) * (12/4) = 24RCUs
     ex: 10 strongy consistant reads per second with item size 6 KB = 10 * (8/4) because 6 gets rounded to 8KB